Last updated by Chris Bulbulian

 Business / Enterprise Considerations

-For best performance, we recommend that you deploy our equipment in networks with less than 200 LAN connected hosts or 40 or less wireless connected devices.
-If your network exceeds these numbers then it’s recommended that you supply your own business / enterprise grade network hardware.
+For best performance, we only recommend that you deploy our equipment in networks with less than 200 LAN connected hosts or 40 or less wireless connected devices.
+If your network exceeds these numbers then it is recommended that you supply your own business / enterprise grade network hardware.

 If you have a firewall or existing capable router in your network environment or an otherwise complex network architecture, you should consider forgoing the use of our router and connecting your gear directly to the Ting fiber modem.
 If you have a very large office or many thick walls in your space, then you may want to consider supplementing the hardware with an additional access point solution to ensure proper coverage.